octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 post-conditions <=> A ^ B ^ C ^ D
 ```

-Since post-conditions is a generic concept formalizing smart contract intention as logical assertions, we will use an example in order to illustrate this.
+Since post-conditions is a generic concept formalizing smart contract intention as logical assertions, we will use an example in order to illustrate post-conditions modeling.

 #### Example Vote